openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following Credential Issuer Metadata:

 * `credential_issuer`: REQUIRED.
 The Credential Issuer's identifier.
 * `authorization_server`: OPTIONAL.
 Identifier of the OAuth 2.0 Aauthorization Server (as defined in [@!RFC8414]) the Credential Issuer relies on for authorization.
-If this element is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e. the Credential Issuer's identifier is used as the OAuth Issuer value to obtain the Aauthorization Server metadata as per [@!RFC8414].
+If this element is omitted, the entity providing the Credential Issuer is also acting as the AS, i.e. the Credential Issuer's identifier is used as the OAuth 2.0Issuer value to obtain the Aauthorization Server metadata as per [@!RFC8414].
 * `credential_endpoint`: REQUIRED.
 URL of the Credential Issuer's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 * `batch_credential_endpoint`: OPTIONAL.
 URL of the Credential Issuer's Batch Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.
 If omitted, the Credential Issuer does not support the Batch Credential Endpoint.